 In Scotland, Atholl Brose is a traditional drink of Scotch whisky mixed with the liquid from soaking steel-cut oats, stirred with honey, and topped with lightly whipped cream.
 I tried a bunch of different combinations of these ingredients in various iterations and was starting to think I wouldn’t find a really good drink.
-One of the cooks from The Coachman, tasting an early test version, said I needed to heighten the flavor of the oats.
+One of the cooks from The Coachman (a British pub in San Francisco, now closed) tasting an early test version, said I needed to heighten the flavor of the oats.
 I took the toasted and soaked oats home and, for breakfast the next day, made oatmeal.
 That’s when it hit me: My coffee was heightening the toasty flavor of the oats without overwhelming them.
 I bought some cold-brewed coffee concentrate on my way to work and made another cocktail.
 As soon as I tasted it, I knew we had a winner.

 You can serve this drink warm instead of chilled—just heat the honey syrup and oat-infused milk before mixing and skip the ice, stirring the ingredients to mix.
 And don’t toss the toasted oats you’ve infused the milk with.
 Make breakfast oatmeal by adding 2 to 3 cups of water and cooking over low heat for about 45 minutes.

 What to buy: Choose a good coffee concentrate, such as Jittery John’s Cold Brew Coffee (available in the San Francisco Bay Area), or Trader Joe’s Cold Brew Coffee Concentrate, available on Amazon.
-Of course, you could always make your own.
+Of course, you could always make your own Cold Brewed Coffee too.

 For the oat-infused milk: